Cloud migration and cloud adoption are important elements of digital transformation for businesses.

 → Explore Evolutionary architectures in practice

-Cloud vendors are waving their hands and sharing success stories, to lure clients into moving their infrastructures to the cloud – server by server.
+Cloud computing providers are waving their hands and sharing success stories, to lure clients into moving their infrastructures to the cloud environment – server by server.

 It’s the simplest cloud migration possible.
 The closest to copy & paste as it can get.
 There’s no doubt about it.